 Medical schools are highly selective, and the competition is fierce, so your academic performance and test scores should be top-notch.
 Your overall GPA will be reviewed, but your science GPA is especially critical.
-According to the AAMC, here are the average GPAs for applicants and matriculants.
+According to the AAMC, the average GPAs for med school applicants and matriculants are:

 If you struggled for a semester or two, consider retaking them altogether.
 When you retake courses, many schools will combine your previous and new grades for a final average.
 Be mindful that low marks will not necessarily be replaced with your new grades.